MiguelBocanegra/aws-s3-static-website-cli/README.md

 ![step_26](./imagenes/26.png)

 ---
-To upload the website, a local copy of the files is required, since the lab environment does not provide access to them externally.
+To deploy the website, a local copy of the files is required, since the lab environment does not provide access to them externally.
 You can either use your own files or download a template from the web, for example from https://html5up.net/, and store it locally.

 27. After adding the file, extract its contents using the  command:
 ```bash